Gurge44/EndlessHostRoles/README.md

 >
 > This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or
 > otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are the property of Innersloth LLC.
+> <br>
+> <br>
+> This mod does not unlock all cosmetics permanently, so it does not add them to your account.
+This is because your
+> progress is stored on the Innersloth servers and we cannot just modify it.
+However, this mod uses BepInEx and the
+> Reactor Framework to Postfix Among Us game methods and unlock all cosmetics temporarily.
+If you uninstall this mod,
+> the
+> cosmetics will be locked again.
+The cosmetics you have already unlocked legitimately, e.g., through buying a cosmicube
+> are untouched by this mod.
+This mod is not a cheat, it is a mod that adds new roles and features to the game.
+If you
+> have any questions, feel free to ask in our Discord server.
 <br>

 </p>